 *Education is freely available to a high standard

 * There is enough decent, affordable housing to go round.

 *There is still enough bricks or other stuff needed to build houses, hospitals, etc

 *Energy consumption and pollution have been reduced to a minimum, by conservation and “green” generating

-This list doesn’t cover everything, but once all these are in place, excess government spending into the economy will cause demand which cannot be met, resulting in high inflation.
-Ain’t gonna happen anytime soon, though!
+This list doesn’t cover everything, but once all these are in place, excess government spending into the economy will cause demand which cannot be met, which could result in high inflation.
+Ain’t gonna happen anytime soon, though, is it?

-A country, with its own currency, (and not tied to the dollar, yen etc) can just order its central bank to create funds, to finance investment or proper funding of services.
+A country, with its own currency, not tied to the dollar, yen, etc) can just order its central bank to create funds, to finance investment or proper funding of services. (note: the countries in the eurozone share a pooled currency, so they cannot do this individually).
 And if it does, then, for example, the healthier level of public sector wages gives all those workers more to spend, so they spend it, creating more business activity, creating a healthy economy, creating more tax income, etc, etc. This is what actually happened in Britain in the 1950s.
-Remember, nurses, fire-fighters, prison officers etc don’t usually have expensive accountants advising them how to pay less tax!

 I am grateful to David Harvey and David Vigar for suggesting edits to this article.